Infinity-Generation/infinity-generation.github.io/content/posts/procedural-series-part-1/index.md

 However, procedural generation plays important roles in everyday life that typically goes unnotice by most individuals and sometimes even the implementors of the proc-gen systems themselves!

-A list of less-known, but still widely used use-cases:
+An incomplete list of less-known, but still widely used use-cases:

 - **[Weather Forecasting](https://en.wikipedia.org/wiki/Weather_forecasting)**: Numerical weather prediction models like the Global Forecast System (GFS) developed by the National Centers for Environmental Prediction (NCEP) and the European Centre for Medium-Range Weather Forecasts (ECMWF) Integrated Forecast System (IFS) use procedural generation techniques to simulate atmospheric conditions and forecast weather.
 - **[Computer-Aided Design (CAD)](https://en.wikipedia.org/wiki/Computer-aided_design)**: Popular CAD software like Autodesk AutoCAD, SolidWorks, and CATIA heavily utilize procedural modeling techniques for creating and modifying 3D models.[^2]